Email Validation Testing: Test 9 Different Types of Emails

 #8) Chat Transcript

-Here, a user receives the entire chat transcript as Email.
-This usually be once the Live Chat with Customer support is ended.
+Here, the user receives the entire chat transcript as an email.
+This usually happens once the Live Chat with Customer support has ended.

 Validation points are as below